existentialstudios/DiscordJS-Bot-Template/README.md

 You can bring the bot online by running "node index.js"

 ## Commands
 Each command is its own file.
-The commands folder gets read in and any .js in the folder is treated as a command
+The commands folder gets read in and any .js files in the folder are treated as individual commands.